 How much should you drink?
-The U.S. Occupational and Safety Health Administration advocates that those working outside in above 100-degree conditions should drink the equivalent of four small glasses of water per hour.
-They also recommend you drink before you become thirsty, so it’s best to prepare your body by starting to drink water before you even leave the house.
+The U.S. Occupational Safety and Health Administration advocates that those working outside in heat "should drink at least one cup (8 ounces) of water every 20 minutes while working in the heat."
+They also recommend drinking water before you become thirsty, so it's best to prepare your body by starting to drink water before you even leave the house.

 Don't mess around with any kind of sugary drinks; nothing hydrates you as well as water.
 Drinks like soda or other carbonated beverages can often dehydrate you.
 Definitely stay away from any kind of alcohol as this will have the same effect.

 There's plenty of summer workwear you can put on to make the sun easier to deal with.
 Sunglasses, for one.
 Ophthalmologists highly recommend wearing sunglasses to protect your eyes from the dangers of the sun.
 They protect your retinas and help prevent the light-sensitive nerve tissue in your eye from degenerating as you age.
 Sunglasses also play a big role in protecting your eye's photoreceptors from ultraviolet damage, which plays an important role in the loss of vision.